MilchRatchet/Luminary/README.md

 This project is for fun and to learn more about Computer Graphics.
 There is no end goal, I will add whatever I feel like.
 The following is a list of things that I may do in the future.

 - Implement refraction.
-- Implement better distribution function for Monte Carlo method.
+- Implement better Importance Sampling which considers all light sources.
 - Implement denoiser.
 - Implement volumetric lighting.
 - Implement post processing routines (AA, DoF).